pemn/vtk_krig/README.md

  - Empty grids can be created using the tool vtk_create_grid.py
  - Hard data *must* contain x,y,z columns, either with those exact names or popular synonyms.
 Ex.: x, easting, mid_x, leste
  - Results can be visualized with tools such as db_voxel_view.py or softwares such as Paraview and F3D.
+ - check sample_data folder on this project for some test files

 ### Possible Variogram parameters and their default values
 name|default